-152 Earlier sections have identified the 'unannounced' park entrance; proposals that enhance the public realm should also include ways of opening up the park entrance next to the shops.
+154 Earlier sections have identified the 'unannounced' park entrance; proposals that enhance the public realm should also include ways of opening up the park entrance next to the shops.

-NPP 10 Regeneration of Turnberry Shopping Area
+NPP 10 Regeneration of Turnberry Shopping Hub

-- 1. Development that includes environmental improvements to the public realm in the vicinity of Turnberry Shopping Area will assist in meeting the wider social, economic and environmental regeneration objectives of the 3Bs Neighbourhood Plan. - 2.
-Development proposals that include the planting of trees as part of forecourt improvements and the creation of SuDS schemes in accordance with figure 2 are supported. - 3.
-The design should make a more visible connection between the park and the shops so that the entrance to the park is clear. - 4.
-The provision of crossing points to improve pedestrian safety near the school is supported. - 5.
+- 1. Development proposals within the vicinity of Turnberry Shopping Hub should demonstrate regard for the indicative scheme at Figure 2. - 2.
+Development proposals should, as appropriate: - a) Include the planting of trees as part of forecourt improvements and the creation of SuDS schemes; - b) Make a more visible connection between the park and the shops so the entrance to the park is clear; - c) Facilitate crossing points to improve pedestrian safety near the school. - 3.
 The design of new (or replacement) shop fronts should demonstrate how the proposal reinforces local character and is in accordance with BCC's design guidance on shopfronts.